 Figure 5.
-Hardware Evolution Solve Time vs Number of Sets
+Solve Time vs Number of Sets

-Since only a single MMKP problem must be solved, we use the M-HEU algorithm.
+use the M-HEU algorithm.
 As set size increases, the time required for the linear constraint solver increases rapidly.
 If the problem consists of more sets, the time required for the linear constraint solver becomes prohibitive.
-The M-HEU approximation algorithm, however, scaled much better, finding a solution for a problem with 1,000 sets in \sim 15 seconds.
+The M-HEU approximation algorithm, however, scaled much better, finding a solution for a problem with 1,000 sets in ~ 15 seconds.

 Figure 6 shows that both algorithms generated solutions with 100% optimality for problems with 5 or less sets.
+Regardless of the number of sets, the M-HEU algorithm completed faster than the linear constraint solver without sacrificing optimality.

 Figure 6.
-Hardware Evolution Solution Optimality vs Number of Sets
+Solution Optimality vs Number of Sets